biomed-AI/CellFM/readme.md

 - mindspore=2.2.10
 - scanpy=1.10
-#### optional
+- scib=1.1.5
+### Optional
 - gears
 - torch

 ## Usage

-### data preprocessing
+### Data preprocessing

 To run **CellFM**, we need to first preprocess the data in h5 or h5ad format.
 The preprocessing pipeline for different downstream tasks can refer to [process.ipynb](https://github.com/biomed-AI/CellFM/blob/main/tutorials/process.ipynb).
-We recommend storing the processed datasets in the [datasets](https://github.com/biomed-AI/CellFM/datasets/) directory.
+We recommend storing the processed datasets in the [Datasets](#Datasets).

 ### Train on the new dataset